We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Your letter/email should lay out your basis of appeal and any extenuating circumstances which may have led to the late submission of the claim.

 The Board meets at 3 times a year and appeals will be heard at the next meeting.

-To improve the efficiency of claims and remove any issues surrounding missing or delayed claims due to the post or fax machine, Devon Finance Services has developed an online claims form.
-On completion of the online form a PDF notification file will be sent back to the school within 5 working days via SecureNet within the Finance Information Community, informing the School if your claim has been accepted, rejected or adjusted.
+To improve the efficiency of claims, Devon Finance Services has developed an online claims form.
+On completion of the online form a PDF notification file will be sent back to the school within 5 working days via AnyComms within the Finance Information Community, informing the School if your claim has been accepted, rejected or adjusted.
 If you have not received a notification in that time, please contact the Mutual Fund Team to ensure your claim has been received.

 Claims will continue to be paid at the end of the month and a further snapshot file will be available confirming the payment.

-Should you realise that a mistake was made on completing the claim form, please send an email to the Mutual Fund Team or phone 01392 382784.
+Should you realise that a mistake was made on completing the claim form, please email the Mutual Fund Team or phone 01392 382784.

 If we don’t claim, will we receive a refund?

-As of 2012/13 the fund will be rolled forward to the following year and the premiums adjusted accordingly.
-Therefore, whether the fund is in surplus or deficit at year end, schools will no longer receive a refund nor will monies be clawed back from those schools who have claimed.
+Each year, the Mutual Fund balance is rolled forward and the premiums adjusted accordingly.
+Therefore, whether the fund is in surplus or deficit at year end, schools will not receive a refund nor will monies be clawed back from those schools who have claimed.